jwalton/rust-book-abridged/docs/ch06-enums-and-pattern-matching.md

 ## 6.2 The `match` Control Flow Construct

 `match` is a bit like a switch/case statement.
 We've seen match a couple of this book.
 Formally, a match consists of an expression, and then one or more "arms" with patterns that try to match the expression.
-The pattern for each arm is evalated in order, and the code associated with the first arm that matches will be executed.
+The pattern for each arm is evaluated in order, and the code associated with the first arm that matches will be executed.
 (TODO: reword:) Patterns can be made up of literals, variable names, wildcards, and other things.
 We'll explore patterns in greater detail in [chapter 18][chap18].
 One thing to note about a match expression is that the patterns must cover every possible value.
 If there are any unhandled values, the compiler will error.

 Here's a simple example of a match expression, taken directly from the original Rust Book: